peterhaldbaek/mt-latlon/README.md

 ### lon(format, dp)

-Returns the longitude of this point; signed numeric degrees if no format, otherwise format & dp as per Geo.toLon().
+Returns the longitude of this point; signed numeric degrees if no format, otherwise format and dp as per `Geo.toLon()`.

 - __format__ (string, optional) Return value as `d`, `dm`, `dms`
 - __dp__ (number, 0|2|4) Number of decimal places to display